robjm16/domain_specific_ChatGPT/retrieval_based_chatbot_article.md

 (Another customization method is to retrain a bespoke version of ChatGPT on an organization's knowledge base.
 However, retraining brings substantial costs and risks, and lacks the precision offered by retrieval-based augmentation.
 Nevertheless, retrieval-based augmentation and retraining can be seen as complementary processes.)

-#### 2. Word Vectors
+#### Role of Word Vectors
 Large language models like ChatGPT use word vectors (also known as "embeddings") to interpret queries and generate responses.
 Word vectors provide a numerical representation of words or phrases.
 For example, the word "queen" could be expressed through a sequence of numbers that illustrate its semantic proximity to words like "king," "female," and "leader."
 A single word vector may encompass thousands of dimensions, encapsulating context and syntax.

 Retrieval-based chatbots employ word vectors to comprehend user questions, identify segments in company-supplied documents that bear the closest semantic relationship, and constrain ChatGPT's replies to information found within the chosen content segments.

-#### 3. Vector Databases: Scaling  Retrieval-Based Chatbots
+#### Vector Databases: Scaling  Retrieval-Based Chatbots
-A few months ago, I developed a basic retrieval-based chatbot ([here]()) **UPDATE LINK**, without incorporating a vector database.
+A few months ago, I developed a basic retrieval-based chatbot ([article here](https://github.com/robjm16/domain_specific_ChatGPT/blob/main/DOMAIN_SPECIFIC_CHATGPT.md)) , without incorporating a vector database.
 The source content used was an amalgamation of the 2023 investment outlook summaries from leading Wall Street banks, combined into a single document with approximately 4,000 words.

 Questions like "What will happen to the stock market in 2023?" or "What is the outlook for oil prices?" were addressed by initially pinpointing document sections that closely corresponded semantically with each question, followed by guiding ChatGPT to construct responses from these sections.
 However, the initial implementation  stored word vectors in a standard Python dataframe.
 While this method may be viable for smaller documents, it falls short as a practical solution for storing and querying word vectors across hundreds or thousands of documents.

 This is where vector databases come into play.
 Purpose-built to handle high-dimensional vector data, vector databases are fine-tuned for efficiently storing and querying word embeddings.
 In the realm of retrieval-based chatbots, this functionality allows for the speedy identification of the content most related to a user's query, even when navigating a sizable knowledge base.

-### 3.Pinecone Integration
+### Pinecone Integration
 The updated version of my program is integrated with Pinecone, a leading cloud-based vector database provider.
 The program's workflow has three key steps:

 - First, the program loads content from a Word document into a Python dataframe and segments it into paragraph sections, respecting certain length limitations.